Ticket Registration for Varsity Club Hall of Fame Dinner

 Keri Stoller was one of the top pitchers in Villanova softball program history.
 She is tied for the program lead in wins (69) and ranks second in career strikeouts (718).
 Stoller also ranks third in both complete games pitched (57) and in career shutouts (16), as well as tied for fifth in career no-hitters (2).
 She posted a career earned run average of 1.55 during her Wildcat career which helped the team compile a 157-58-3 record and earn two BIG EAST Tournament appearances during her four year career.
 She earned NFCA Academic All-American Awards in 2001 and 2002, as well as the Villanova Senior Student-Athlete of the Year Award in 2001.

 Stephen Howard was a top runner at Villanova from 1993-1997.
-He ran a sub-four minute mile (3:58.80 on May 14, 1997) which propelled him to becoming an All-American in 1997.
-He was a three-time Big East Indoor Champion during his senior season in the mile, 3000 meters and Distance Medley Relay.
-Howard also earned two Big East Outdoor Championships that same year, in both the 1500 meter and 3000 meter races.
+He ran a sub-four minute mile (3:58.80 on May 14, 1997) after being an All-American in the Mile indoor earlier that year.
+Howard was a two-time Big East Indoor Champion during his senior season, when he won the Mile and the 3000 meters.
+He also earned two Big East Outdoor Championships that same year, winning the 1500 meters and 5000 meters races.
 He is a two-time IC4A Indoor Champion in the Distance Medley Relay (1996, 1997), as well as an IC4A Outdoor Champion in the 5000 meters (1997).

 Joan McGuckin (Jake Nevin Special Recognition Award)